WakiMak/trentent.github.io-forked/_posts/2016-03-24-appv5-the-trouble-with-appv5-logs-and-a-solution.md

   <a style="margin-left: 1em; margin-right: 1em;" href="http://theorypc.ca/wp-content/uploads/2016/03/70.PNG-550x0-1.png"><img src="http://theorypc.ca/wp-content/uploads/2016/03/70.PNG-550x0-1-300x141.png" width="320" height="149" border="0" /></a>
 </div>

-How do you start debugging this? Â Well, you could start by trying to decipher the error message AppV has [generated to a decimal value that you can then look at the first two digits to determine which &#8216;part&#8217; of AppV generated](http://blogs.technet.com/b/gladiatormsft/archive/2013/11/13/app-v-on-operational-troubleshooting-of-the-v5-client.aspx) the error and you can examine that specific log. Â Sounds kind of ridiculous when you spell it out.
+How do you start debugging this? Â Well, you could start by trying to decipher the error message AppV has [generated to a decimal value that you can then look at the first two digits to determine which 'part' of AppV generated](http://blogs.technet.com/b/gladiatormsft/archive/2013/11/13/app-v-on-operational-troubleshooting-of-the-v5-client.aspx) the error and you can examine that specific log. Â Sounds kind of ridiculous when you spell it out.

-Another thing you could do is you could [enable all logs just to be sure](http://www.applepie.se/app-v-5-enable-or-disable-all-debug-logs), but then you have to sift through the logs to find the time stamp that corresponds closest to the event that generated the message. Â Sometimes it would be too far or close together or the debug logs generate so much information that your event viewer is just one big blob of &#8216;the exact same time&#8217;.
+Another thing you could do is you could [enable all logs just to be sure](http://www.applepie.se/app-v-5-enable-or-disable-all-debug-logs), but then you have to sift through the logs to find the time stamp that corresponds closest to the event that generated the message. Â Sometimes it would be too far or close together or the debug logs generate so much information that your event viewer is just one big blob of 'the exact same time'.

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>